iTrooz/caching-dev-proxy/README.md

 - HTTP proxying
 - HTTPS proxying with MITM
 - explicit & transparent proxying
-- Does not connect to upstream at all if no requests need to be done
+- Does not connect to upstream at all if no requests need to be done (unlike Squid, which will pre-init TCP connection for speed)
 - Configuration based on request metadata (url, method..)

 # Installation